 Understanding and quantifying sources of error is integral to producing an accurate and precise estimate of redd abundance using the GAUC method.
-Ground OE was high in all tributaries surveyed in 2020, which agrees with literature suggesting detailed ground surveys are an accurate redd counting method (Dunham et al. 2001).
+Ground OE was high in all tributaries surveyed in 2021, which agrees with literature suggesting detailed ground surveys are an accurate redd counting method (Dunham et al. 2001).
 Ground OE has previously been low and variable in Cypress Creek, but an expansion of the ground reach in 2020 resulted in a more consistent ground OE, which is likely reflective of a larger redd sample size during ground surveys.
 Adjustments to the Cypress Creek ground survey appear to have increased redd sample size and will likely reduce uncertainty in the Cypress Creek redd abundance estimate, while still being comparable to estimates from previous years.

-Aerial OE is typically lower and more variable than ground OE, which is expected given tributary-specific river conditions (flow, temperature, turbidity), visual survey conditions (water depth, clarity, and glare), helicopter survey conditions (e.g., glare, survey height, and survey speed) and redd distributions.
+Aerial OE is typically lower and more variable than ground OE, which is expected given tributaryspecific river conditions (flow, temperature, turbidity), visual survey conditions (water depth, clarity, and glare), helicopter survey conditions (e.g., glare, survey height, and survey speed) and redd distributions.
+This was particularly apparent in Fiddes and Turnoff Creeks, which were the most challenging tributaries to survey from the air due to abundant vegetation, glare, higher survey altitude, and had less obvious concentrations of spawning substrate.
 Variability in aerial OE can contribute substantially to overall uncertainty in the GAUC estimates.
 Additional years of OE data will inform the range of aerial OE for all tributaries, particularly those with fewer redds, and provide a more comprehensive understanding of Bull Trout abundance.

 Survey life contributes to GAUC estimates by accounting for double counting across visual surveys.
-Survey life in 2020 (mean 17.9 days, SE 2.0) was the lowest calculated since 2016, suggesting redds may have aged faster in 2020 relative to previous years.
+Survey life in 2021 (mean 16.5 days, SE 2.0) was the lowest calculated since 2016, suggesting redds may have aged faster in 2021 relative to previous years.
 Anecdotal evidence suggests SL may vary among tributaries (e.g., SL in Cypress Creek appears to be shorter relative to all other tributaries).
 Variation in survey life is likely related to tributary characteristics (e.g., annual flow, temperature, and productivity) rather than variation in methods and data collection.
-SL is an important consideration when estimating redd abundance as it prevents double counting of redds and provides insight into spawning conditions within and among years.
+SL is an important consideration when estimating redd abundance as it prevents double counting of redds and provides insight into spawning condition within and among years.
 We have successfully estimated SL using several different methods since 2016, and the consistent collection of SL and redd ageing data will allow for more complex SL analysis during future data syntheses.